onox/orka/docs/rendering/index.md

 the far plane are clipped.
 This matrix is only constructed once or when the user changes the size of the window.

-The view matrix is build using the position and rotation of the camera.
-And the model matrices are build using the positions and rotations of the objects in the scene.
+The view matrix is built using the position and rotation of the camera, and the model matrices are built using the positions and rotations of the objects in the scene.
 The view matrix and object matrices are usually constructed every frame.